EFTEC/BladeOne/README.md

 @endselect
 ```

-And it is the next library:
+And it is the new library:

 ```html
 @select(id="aaa" value=$selection values=$countries alias=$country)